IHE/ITI.MHD/input/pagecontent/transaction-66.md

 ##### Message Semantics

-The Document Consumer executes an HTTP GET against the Document Responder’s List endpoint.
+The Document Consumer executes an HTTP GET against the Document Responder List endpoint.
 The search target follows the FHIR HTTP specification, addressing the List Resource http://hl7.org/fhir/R4/http.html:
 ```
 [base]/List?<query>
 ```
 This URL is configurable by the Document Responder and is subject to the following constraints:

-The <query> represents a series of encoded name-value pairs representing the filter for the query, as specified in Section 3.66.4.1.2.1, as well as control parameters to modify the behavior of the Document Responder such as response format, or pagination.
+The <query> represents a series of encoded name-value pairs representing the filter for the query as well as control parameters to modify the behavior of the Document Responder such as response format, or pagination.

 ###### Query Search Parameters

 The Document Consumer may supply, and the Document Responder shall be capable of processing all query parameters listed below.
 All query parameter values shall be appropriately encoded per RFC3986 “percent” encoding rules.
 Note that percent encoding does restrict the character set to a subset of ASCII characters which is used for encoding all other characters used in the URL.

-The Document Consumer shall include search parameter patient or patient.identifier, and status.
+The Document Consumer shall include search parameter patient or patient.identifier, type, and status.
 The other parameters described below are optional.
 The Document Responder shall implement the parameters described below.
 The Document Responder may choose to support additional query parameters beyond the subset listed below.
 Any additional query parameters supported shall be supported according to the core FHIR specification.
 Such additional parameters are considered out of scope for this transaction.
 Any additional parameters not supported should be ignored.
 See http://hl7.org/fhir/R4/search.html#errors.

 **patient**
 :This parameter is of type Reference(Patient).
-The Document Consumer may get this reference through the use of the PDQm or PIXm Profiles, or by some other method.
+The Document Consumer may get this reference through the use of the [PDQm](https://profiles.ihe.net/ITI/TF/Volume1/ch-38.html) or [PIXm](https://profiles.ihe.net/ITI/TF/Volume1/ch-41.html) Profiles, or by some other method.
 When the patient parameter is used, the Patient reference would need to be accessible to both the Document Consumer and the Document Responder.

 **patient.identifier**
 :This parameter, of type token, specifies an identifier associated with the patient to which the List Resource is assigned.
-See ITI TF-2x: Appendix Z.2.2 for use of the token data type for identifiers.
+See [ITI TF-2x: Appendix Z.2](appendix_z.html#query-parmeters) for use of the token data type for identifiers.

 **created**
 :This parameter, of type date, specifies the time when the List was created.
 See FHIR http://hl7.org/fhir/R4/search.html#date for use of the date search type.

 **author.given and author.family**
 :These parameters, of type string, specify the name parts of the author person which is associated with the List.
-See ITI TF-2x: Appendix Z.2.3 for use of the string data type.
+See [ITI TF-2x: Appendix Z.2](appendix_z.html#query-parmeters) for use of the string data type.

 **identifier**
 :This parameter, of type token, specifies an identifier for this List.
 The search results represent the results of a search on List.masterIdentifier and List.identifier.
-See ITI TF-2x: Appendix Z.2.2 for additional constraints on the use of the token search parameter type.
+See [ITI TF-2x: Appendix Z.2](appendix_z.html#query-parmeters) for additional constraints on the use of the token search parameter type.

+TODO fix this search parameter

+**ihe-designationType**
+:This parameter, of type token, specifies the designation type of the List.
+The value of the designation type element indicates the clinical purpose of the SubmissionSet or Folder.

 **type**
 :This parameter, of type token, specifies the type.coding value supplied in the List Resource.
-See ITI TF-2x: Appendix Z.2.2 for additional constraints on the use of the token search parameter type.
+The value of the type element indicates the List of type SubmissionSet or Folder as indicated

 **source**
 :This parameter, of type uri, specifies the source value supplied in the List Resource.
-See FHIR http://hl7.org/fhir/R4/search.html#uri for use of the uri search type. status
+See FHIR http://hl7.org/fhir/R4/search.html#uri for use of the uri search type.

+**status**
-This parameter, of type token, specifies the status of the List.
-If included in the query, the Document Consumer shall populate the code portion of the token with one of the codes in Table 3.66.4.1.2.1-1.
+:This parameter, of type token, specifies the status of the List.
+If included in the query, the Document Consumer shall populate the code portion of the token with one of the codes in the following *Table 3.66.4.1.2.1-1: Values for code for status of List*.
 The system portion of the token shall not be populated.

-Table 3.66.4.1.2.1-1: Values for code for status of List
+*Table 3.66.4.1.2.1-1: Values for code for status of List*

 |Code	| ebRIM Code |
 |current	| urn:oasis:names:tc:ebxml-regrep:StatusType:Approved |